BrowserStackCE/browserstack-examples-cucumber-testng/README.md

 - Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)
 - For testing public web applications behind IP restriction, [Inbound IP Whitelisting](https://www.browserstack.com/local-testing/inbound-ip-whitelisting) can be enabled with the [BrowserStack Enterprise](https://www.browserstack.com/enterprise) offering

-## Known issues

-- cucumber tags not working with gradle
-- Allure Reports on jenkins are not generated